 The Activities/Athletic Performance Contract and Code of Conduct will be included with the Athletic Clearance Packet.
-If you would like a copy please contact the Eastmont Junior High School Athletic/ASB Office at 884-2407 or visit our website at http://ehs.eastmont206.org and click on the Athletics page.
+If you would like a copy please contact the Sterling Junior High School Athletic/ASB Office at 884-7115.

-The following voluntary organizations will fall under this contract: Athletics, Band, Choir, Cheerleaders, Dance/Drill Team, Drama, FBLA, FCCLA, FFA, Mascots, Student Council, and VICA.
+The following voluntary organizations will fall under this contract: Athletics, Band, Choir, Dance/Drill Team, Drama, FBLA, FCCLA, FFA, Mascots, Student Council, and VICA.